Requests for flexible working arrangements

 • there is a reasonable expectation of continuing employment by the employer on a regular and systematic basis.

-What are the requirements under the NES for making and approving a request for a change to working arrangements?
+What are the requirements for making and responding to a request?

-The request must be made in writing and set out details of the change sought and reasons for the change.
+Eligible employees must make their request in writing to their employer.
+They must set out the details of the change they are requesting and the reasons for the change.

 What are reasonable business grounds for refusing a request?